-Limitation Periods Limiting the Right to Sue: the Limitation Act in Singapore
+Effect of Limitation Periods on the Right to Sue in Singapore

 The law imposes time limits on a cause of action, the expiry of which means that a plaintiff can no longer commence legal action on that cause of action.
 This is governed by the Limitation Act, the purpose of which is mainly to discourage delayed litigation, years after damage has been done.